 You need to weigh many variables when you’re choosing a system for heating your home.
 Your house size, location, climate, finances, preferences, current situation and long-term plans all come into play.

 Another important consideration is the options that are available where you live.
 For example, natural gas is not a choice for everyone because it must travel through a pipeline.
 You also might not get enough sunlight in your area to make solar heating practical, or you might not have easy access to fuel for a wood-burning furnace.

 Smart Touch Energy has been in the heating, cooling and plumbing business for 85 years.
-We serve many parts of the country, including Pennsylvania, New York and Maryland, and we offer home heating energy options that include oil, natural gas and propane.
+We serve many parts of the country, including Pennsylvania, Connecticut and Massachusetts, and we offer home heating energy options that include oil, natural gas and propane.
 We’re also in the business of helping customers decide which home heating system is best for them.

 Heating systems are significant investments.
 The more details you have about all your choices, the better equipped you will be to make a decision you’ll be happy to live with for many years.Chapter 1: Introduction to heating oil